-Summertime means lots of outdoor activities for kids, including playing on playground equipment, swimming and jumping on the trampoline.
-Since the weather has gotten warm, I have had at least one trampoline related injury in my clinic every day.
+Summertime means lots of outdoor activities for kids, including playing on playground equipment, swimming, and jumping on the trampoline.
+Since the weather has gotten warm, I have had at least one trampoline-related injury in my clinic every day.
 These range from simple ankle sprains to major broken bones requiring extensive treatment.

 The American Academy of Pediatrics “strongly discourages” the use of trampolines, as does the American Academy of Orthopedic Surgeons.
-Both of these groups have looked into the number and types of accidents that occur on trampolines and have decided to advise against their use.
+Both groups have looked into the number and types of accidents that occur on trampolines and advise against their use.
 The reality is that kids love playing on trampolines—both at home and at commercial trampoline parks.
 My kids are no exception—they have so much fun playing on the trampoline at gymnastics or going to the trampoline park for special events.
 As parents, if our kids are going to use a trampoline, or if we are going to have a trampoline in our yard, is there anything that we can do to help decrease this risk?

 - One jumper at a time!
 This is probably the most important rule of all!
 Only one child should be out on the trampoline mat at a time.
 Many injuries occur from kids running into each other or from “double bouncing” (landing at the same time so that the smaller jumper gets rocketed into the air).